maxxNcode/say-to-go/README.md

 1. Open the application in a supported browser
 2. Click the green "SPEAK LOCATION" button
 3. Allow microphone access when prompted
-4. Clearly speak the name of a location (e.g., "Eiffel Tower, Paris")
+4. Clearly speak the name of a location (e.g., "Eiffel Tower, Paris" or "China")
 5. Wait for the app to process your request
+6. If the exact location has no imagery, the app will automatically find the nearest city with available imagery
-6. Explore the 360° view using mouse/touch controls:
+7. Explore the 360° view using mouse/touch controls:
    - Drag to look around
    - Scroll to zoom in/out
    - Click navigation arrows to move between images
-7. Use the "Back to Search" button to return to the main screen
+8. Use the "Back to Search" button to return to the main screen
-8. Try the "Next Near Area" button to explore nearby locations
+9. Try the "Next Near Area" button to explore nearby locations

 ## Browser Support